AdrianHL/mtg-identify/README.md

    - CSV format: `quantity, card name` (first column is quantity, second is card name)
    - Example: `2,Lightning Bolt` or `1,Annie Joins Up`
    - Your inventory is saved to localStorage and persists across sessions
+3. **Upload your wantlists (optional)**:
+   - Drag and drop or click to select multiple CSV files
+   - Same CSV format: `quantity, card name`
+   - Each file represents a separate wantlist
+   - View summary modal after upload showing all wantlists and card counts
+   - Wantlists are saved to localStorage and persist across sessions
-3. **Upload images**: Click the upload area or drag and drop card images
+4. **Upload images**: Click the upload area or drag and drop card images
-4. **Process**: Click "Process Images" to analyze the uploaded cards
+5. **Process**: Click "Process Images" to analyze the uploaded cards
-5. **View results**:
+6. **View results**:
+   - **In Wantlist** - Cards identified and in your wantlist(s) but NOT in inventory (green highlight ✓ - still needed)
+   - **In Wantlist & Inventory** - Cards in both your wantlist(s) and inventory (yellow/orange highlight ⚠ - should be removed from wantlist)
-   - **Identified and Wanted** - Cards identified but not in your inventory
+   - **Wanted (Not in Wantlist)** - Cards identified but not in any wantlist or inventory
-   - **Identified and Owned** - Cards identified and already in your inventory
+   - **Owned** - Cards identified and in your inventory but NOT in any wantlist
    - **Unidentified** - Cards that couldn't be identified
-   - View card names and confidence scores
+   - View card names, confidence scores, and which wantlists contain each card
    - Click "Show OCR text" to see what was extracted
-6. **Download**: Download wanted, owned, or unidentified images separately
+7. **Download**: Download in-wantlist, in-both, wanted, owned, or unidentified images separately

 ## Improving Accuracy with Card Name Database